Pion condensation at rotation in magnetic field, electric and scalar potential wells: Complex scalar field placed in external fields in rotation frame

 The following remark is in order.
-When one formally considers the problem in the co-moving frame, there appears a problem with the treatment of the distances $r>1/\Omega$.
+When one formally considers the problem in the comoving frame, there appears a problem with the treatment of the distances $r>1/\Omega$.
 Studying the case $N=|eH| R^2\gg 1$, Refs. \cite{Zahed,Guo} considered $R$ as an arbitrary chosen value (fixed by the chosen value $N$) satisfying however the causality condition $R<1/\Omega$.
 However it looks rather strange, if the physically meaningful result depends on an arbitrary chosen value $R$.
 Thereby Refs. \cite{Voskresensky:2023znr,Voskresensky:2024ivv} suggested to treat the rotation frame, as the rigidly rotating vessel putting $R$ to be equal to the internal radius of the vessel, $R<1/\Omega$.
 In the problem of the rotating piece of the nucleon matter (of the cylindric form), $R$ was chosen to be equal to the transversal radius of the cylinder.
 In the theory of superconductivity of metals treating $R$ as the size of the cylindric body one often chooses the boundary condition \be[\vec{e}(-i\nabla-q\vec{A})\phi|]_{r=R} =0\,, \ee or a more general (Robin) boundary condition \be[\vec{e}(-i\nabla-q\vec{A})\phi]_{r=R} =i\phi_{r=R}/l\,, \quad \vec{e}=\vec{r}/r\,, \ee $l$ is a constant determined from some additional conditions, cf. \cite{LP1981}.
 For $l\to 0$ we recover the Derichlet condition (\ref{boundcond}).
 For $l\to \infty$ we get the condition (\ref{boundder}).
-The condition (\ref{boundcond0}) is required for finiteness of the current at $\nu\neq 0$, cf. Eqs. (\ref{Phifieldformpi}) and (\ref{current}).

 The boundary conditions for the order parameter should be supplemented by the corresponding boundary conditions for $A_\mu$.
 For example, in case of the uniform magnetic field one can assume that $A^\prime_\theta (r=R)=H$.
-For $r<R$ to find $A_\theta (r)$ one should then solve the Maxwell equation (\ref{Meis}), since the uniform magnetic field does not satisfy it for $\phi\neq 0$.
+For $r<R$ to find $A_\theta (r)$ one should then solve the Maxwell equation (\ref{Meis}), since the uniform magnetic field may not satisfy it for $\phi\neq 0$.